mnieber/skandha/README.md

 minimal interfaces called facets.
 These facets perform tasks by interacting via so-called policies.
 By keeping facets minimal, they can be generic, which leads to better code reuse.

+---

+**NOTE**

+The binding of facets to containers in Skandha relies on class names.
+Therefore you need to disable the mangling of classnames in your minification tool, or disable minification completely.
+A future version of Skandha will allow you to declare facet names by adding a property in the facet class, or specify the names when calling `registerFacets`.

+---

 ## Links

 - The [skandha](http://github.com/mnieber/skandha) library contains the basic building blocks